hemant-sw/k8s/Kubernetes-basics.md

                     Kubernetes Architeture

 Kubernetes clusters -
- Kubernetes cluster is a set of node machines and contrtol plane for running containerized applications.
+ Kubernetes cluster is a set of node machines and control plane for running containerized applications.
 If you're running Kubernetes, you're running a cluster.

  Kubectl -
  Kubectl is a kubeernetes CLI which helps us to communicate with control plane or cluster.